snowch/vagrant-hbase/README.md

 ### Starting the guest

 - ```vagrant up```
--  next proceed to *Logging into the guest*
+-  next proceed to *Logging into the guest desktop*

-### Logging into the guest
+### Logging into the guest desktop

+After starting the guest ...

-After ```vagrant up``` Use Microsoft Remote Desktop Client or rdesktop to connect to:
+- Use Microsoft Remote Desktop Client or rdesktop to connect using:
   - hostname: 192.168.50.4
   - username: vagrant
   - password: vagrant

-Note: the first time you connect may take a while for the desktop to be setup.
+NOTE: the first time you connect may take a while for the desktop to be setup.

 When you see the prompt: ```Welcome to the first start of the panel```, click ```Use default config```.

-- next proceed to *Running hbase*
+- next proceed to *Starting hbase*

-### Running hbase
+### Starting hbase

+After logging into the guest desktop ...

-- Open a terminal
+- Open a terminal (click Application Menu -> Terminal Emulator)
 - enter ```start-hbase.sh``` followed by [enter]

 ### Run the hbase commmand line

-- TODO
+After starting hbase ...

+- Open a terminal (click Application Menu -> Terminal Emulator)
+- enter ```hbase shell``` followed by [enter]
+- you can now proceed to enter some hbase shell commands

 ### Run some java client code

+After logging into the guest desktop and starting hbase ...

+- Open eclipse (click Application Menu -> Development > Eclipse)
+- Click OK to select the default workspace (/home/vagrant/workspace)
+- Click on the Workbench icon
+- Click Window -> Open Perspective -> Java
+- In the package explorer, expand hbase -> src/main/java -> hbase
-- TODO
+- Right click Main.java
+- Select Run As -> Java Application
+- The code creates a table 'users'

 ### Shutting down the guest

+When you are ready to finish playing with hbase ...

 - ```vagrant halt```

 ### Destroy the guest

-Warning: This removes all traces of your changes in the guest.
+When you are finished with this environment and want to destroy it ...

 - ```vagrant destroy```

+WARNING: This removes all traces of your changes in the guest.